 If the thought comes in that we need to prove something to this world, then that can prevent us from surrendering as mediums.
 Physical mediumship is not a game, but at all times the physical medium put his/her life at risk.
 So there must be full trust to be able to let go.
 It is a very delicate and complicated process, but if we don’t stop, in any aspect of mediumship, with thinking we have to prove something and convince people in this world, we are on a dangerous pathway in mediumship.

 I think the Spirit World has a different answer to the questioning mind concerning the dark séance room.
 I am convinced that they know what to do and when the time is right to do so.
 And that is bringing in their own light/ illumination at occasions, so that there is no need for an other device.
 But that is a process of development that will take years.
 But we know now, that good and genuine physical mediumship takes many years to develop if the ability is there and if the circle sits in harmony and love.

 I always say that we will be the best medium on the day we die, so we develop a life long as human beings spiritually and as physical mediums in our aspect of mediumship.

 I can only hope and dream that we get this quality of mediumship back, but I also hope that those who have a true interest in physical mediumship educate themselves, are open to learn and get a good understanding about this wonderful form of mediumship.
 Even the working medium should be open to learn at all times.
 We never know the full picture and should have an open mind and heart.
 Because to me, there is no other way that brings you closer to the world of Spirit than physical mediumship.

 About Nicole de Haas

 Nicole de Haas is a medium and tutor from the Netherlands.
-She works as a tutor at the Arthur Findlay College and as a tutor and organiser at the Zwanenhof, one of the largest centres for mediumship and personal development in the world.
+She works as a tutor at the Arthur Findlay College and as a tutor and organizer at the Zwanenhof, one of the largest centers for mediumship and personal development in the world.
 Nicole teaches various aspects of mediumship in her own country and all over the world.